For the current version, please visit the website.

 If you need to revoke a 2FA method from your own account, you can do so by following these steps:

-You will be asked to supply the authenticator code from one of your other 2FA methods, or your user account password if you are removing your only method.
+You will be asked to supply the authenticator code from one of your 2FA methods.

 If you are an administrator and wish to reset/remove all 2FA methods from a particular user account, you can do so by following these steps:

-- Enter your password in the reauthentication field, and click the Save button.
+Enter your administrator password in the reauthentication field, and click the Save button.

 The user will no longer have any 2FA methods associated with their account.